In Need Of An Alimony/Spousal Support Attorney?

 We understand the nuances of the state’s alimony laws, how best to support your case during mediation or a divorce trial, and how to obtain the best possible results for your unique situation.

-How Does the Court Calculate Alimony Payments in Fort Mill & Greenville, South Carolina?
+How Does the Court Calculate Alimony Payments in Fort Mill Greenville & Rock Hill, South Carolina?

 Each marriage and divorce is unique and will require a thorough evaluation of your financial support requirements during mediation or divorce proceedings.

-Our Fort Mill & Greenville spousal support attorneys can help you determine your eligibility for alimony through an initial consultation where we will discuss the details the court will consider when weighing whether you receive or pay spousal support.
+Our Fort Mill family law attorneys can help you determine your eligibility for alimony through an initial consultation where we will discuss the details the court will consider when weighing whether you receive or pay spousal support.

 Those details may include, but are not limited to: